How Renters Insurance Protects You

 The owner's property insurance covers the property itself, while renters insurance covers the contents of the home.
 However, if you cause damage to the property, your renters insurance will cover your liability for the damage and help cover repair costs.

-For your convenience, you can log into your Resident Portal to purchase a Roost Renters Insurance Policy.
-They will automatically send us a copy of your declaration page.
-Call (844) 788-0877 for more information.
+For your convenience, you can log into your Resident Portal to purchase a renters insurance policy.

 Please note that you may choose any company for renters insurance, and TMG does not endorse any specific company.
 You can upload a copy of your declaration page in your Online Portal.